mholtkamp/octave/Documentation/Lua/Nodes/Node.md

  - Arg: `boolean hasAuthority` true if this host is a server
 ---
 ### IsOwned
 Check whether this computer host owns this node.
-Will always return true if in a local game.
-Otherwise will return true if the OwningHost is equivalent to this computer's host id.
+In a local game, will return true if node:SetOwningHost(NetHost.Authority) was called on this node.
+If in a networked game, this function will return true if the OwningHost is equivalent to this computer's host id.

 Sig: `owned = Node:IsOwned()`
  - Ret: `boolean owned` true if owned by this host